Alaska Treble Makers Irish Dance

 What do students learn?

-- Parts of a healthy workout (warm up, gentle stretching, form, calisthenics, cardio, cool-down)
+- A healthy workout routine (warm up, gentle stretching, form, calisthenics, cardio, cool-down).

-- Basic Irish Dance moves, rhythm, and timing, as well as agility and confidence.
+- Basic and advanced Irish Dance moves, rhythm, and timing, as well as agility and confidence.

-- Reels, Light Jig, Single Jig, Slip Jig
+- Reels, Light Jig, Single Jig, Slip Jig, hard shoe rhythms, hornpipes, treble jigs, treble reels, set dances, and ceili.

-Colleen has been Irish Dancing for more than 15 years, including in competitions, Las Vegas performances, and as an instructor, with schools in Ohio, Florida, Nevada, and Alaska.
+Colleen has been Irish Dancing for over 20 years, including in competitions, Las Vegas performances, and as an instructor, with schools in Ohio, Florida, Nevada, and Alaska.

 A retired Air Force Officer and chemical engineer, Colleen moved to Alaska in 2008 with her husband and son.
-She holds a B.S. in Chemical Engineering and a B.S. in German from Penn State.
+She holds a B.S. in Chemical Engineering with a focus in biotechnology and a B.S. in German from Penn State.
 She’s also a published author writing under the pen name CM McCoy.

-Prior to learning Irish Dance, Colleen was a competitive gymnast and a 10-year gymnastics coach to kids ages 4-18.
+Prior to Irish Dancing, Colleen was a competitive gymnast, and gymnastics coach to kids ages 4-18.

 Drop-off and Pick-up:

-Dancers should be dropped off and/or escorted in to Mat-Su Central School, upstairs and right, to the Auditorium for class 5-10 minutes PRIOR to the start of class to allow time to take off winter clothes and/or change into Ghillies so that class may start on time.
+Dancers should be dropped off and/or escorted in to our Mayflower studio for class 5-10 minutes PRIOR to the start of class to allow time to take off winter clothes and/or change into Ghillies so that class may start on time.

 May parents stay and observe the class?